salonimehta073/blog2/Projects.md

 > P.S.
 If you just want to check the website, please click [here](https://inspiron.webflow.io/)

 2. [Email Assistant Using GlideApps and Google Sheets]({% post_url /_posts/2020-08-27-Email-Assistant-Using-Glide-And-Google-Sheets %})
 > P.S.
-If you just want to check the high-fidelity wireframe, lease click [here](https://email-assistant.glideapp.io/)
+If you just want to check the high-fidelity wireframe, please click [here](https://email-assistant.glideapp.io/)